chickensmitten/dydx-bot/readme.md

     - Place and save trades

 ## Deploying to AWS EC2
+- Steps to setup AWS EC2:
-- Upload code and venv, add environment variable and add cron job.
+  1. Upload code and venv
+  2. add environment variable
+  3. add cron job
 - Create security groups with preferred name with description on the permissions like `Allows SSH for developers`
   - Add rule of SSH type and allow all IP addresses.
 Then create security group.
 - Go to EC2, launch instances, Amazon aws and ubuntu are normally free tier.
 Select ubuntu